csharmaodp/backup/README.md

 ansible-playbook -i f5-hosts -e "new_image_dir=/foo" f5-upgrade.yml
 ```

-If you want to pass in the multi level yaml as part of the provider, you can do this:
+If you want to pass in the multi level YAML as part of the provider, you can do this:
 ```
 ansible-playbook -i f5-hosts -e '{ "bigip_provider": { "password": "foo"}  }'
 ```